 Polished concrete is quickly becoming a very popular floor in commercial and industrial settings.
 These maintenance-free flooring systems offer many advantages over industrial coatings.
-But like every resinous floor, they are not the end-all be-all floor solution for industrial floors.
+But like every resinous floor, they are not the end-all-be-all floor solution for industrial floors.

-The benefits of polished concrete is that they don’t require any thin-film coating.
+The benefit of polished concrete is that they don’t require any thin-film coating.
 This means that there is no thin-film coating to fail and delaminate.
 Industrial epoxy floors, at some point, will fail and delaminate due to excessive wear and tear or vapor transmission.
 But polished concrete has no coatings to peel.
 It is a breathable industrial floor solution that is easy to clean, dust-free, and does a great job reflecting light.

 However, polished concrete can be stained, and does not have any chemical resistance.
-So if your facility involves industrial cleaning, wash down areas, and manufacturing equipment, then it’s polished concrete will not be a good solution.
+So if your facility involves industrial cleaning, wash down areas, and manufacturing equipment, then its polished concrete will not be a good solution.
 And instead, an industrial epoxy floor system will be a much better option.

 Capital Coating is a Polished Concrete contractor who provides service in Lancaster, York, Aberdeen, and many other counties in Pennsylvania and Maryland.
-We have premium equipment and experience, and can turn any existing concrete slab into a beautiful polished floor with high gloss sheen and durability.
+We have premium equipment and experience and can turn any existing concrete slab into a beautiful polished floor with high gloss sheen and durability.
 Contact Capital Coating if you’d like to add polished concrete to your facility.